 The lease liability is measured at the present value of fixed payments under the lease.
 IFRS 16 requires payments to be discounted using the interest rate implicit in the lease.
-Where that rate cannot be readily determined, which is generally the case for the group's leases, the group's incremental borrowing rate is used, being the rate that the group would have to pay to borrow the funds necessary to obtain an asset of similar value to the right of use asset in a similar economic environment with similar terms, security and conditions.
+Where that rate cannot be readily determined, which is generally the case for the group's leases, the lessee's incremental borrowing rate is used, which in practice is the group's incremental borrowing rate.
+This is the rate that the group would have to pay to borrow the funds necessary to obtain an asset of similar value to the right of use asset in a similar economic environment with similar terms, security and conditions.